jakpor/Udacity-AWS-ML-project-5/project/README.md

 As a baseline model used resnet50 image classification network.
 ResNet-50 is a convolutional neural network that is 50 layers deep.
 In AWS cloud there is available a pretrained version of the network trained on more than a million images from the [ImageNet database]http://www.image-net.org).
 The pretrained network can classify images into 1000 object categories, such as keyboard, mouse, pencil, and many animals.
 As a result, the network has learned rich feature representations for a wide range of images.
 The network has an image input size of 224-by-224.

 ### Hyperparameters tuning
-Before actual training I tried to identify best hyperparameters for the training job.
+Before actual training I tried to identify the best hyperparameters for the training job.
 For this I created `hpo.py` script which executes just a single epoch on a part of training data and tests following hyperparameter ranges:
 - Learning rate was tuned for range: `(0.001, 0.1)` - found optimal value is `0.0011430449671521476`.
 - Batch size was tuned for values: ``{32, 64, 128, 256, 512}`` - found optimal value is `32`.

 ### Model training procedure
-After identification of the potentially best hyperparameters I ran training procedure for this task.
+After identification of potentially the best hyperparameters I ran training procedure for this task.
 The code for the training is provided in `train.py` file.
 The file is prepared to be working from Sagemaker notebook (example usage in `sagemaker.ipynb`) or as a standalone script which can run on your personal machine or on low-cost spot instances.
 For the 10000 files the training completed in 5 epochs after 2h of operation.

 ### Model evaluation and debugging
 During training process SageMaker Debugger was enabled and generated following plot: